Roadworks in the Horsham, Crawley and Mid Sussex areas: These roads are set to be closed this week

 West Sussex roadworks: These roads are set to be closed across the county this week

-These are the road closures which are planned to take place across Horsham, Crawley, Mid Sussex and the rest of West Sussex between June 21-28.
+These are the road closures which are planned to take place across Horsham, Crawley, Mid Sussex and the rest of West Sussex between June 28 and July 5.

 This information is provided by West Sussex County Council in partnership with Balfour Beatty Living Places.
 Please note that dates may be subject to change due to weather conditions and any unforeseen circumstances.
 For further information visit: www.westsussex.gov.uk/travelinfo or follow @WSHighways on Twitter.